junohamburg/kirby-block-preview-fields/README.md

 1. **Hide block icons**.
 This is helpful if you are using our [Kirby Visual Block Selector](https://github.com/junohamburg/kirby-visual-block-selector).
 2. **Disable equal height tabs**.
 By default, the largest tab sets the overall height, so there are no jumps when switching between tabs.
+3. **Collapse blocks by default**.
+Useful to declutter the panel if a high number of blocks is present.

 **site/config/config.php**